Wilfrid Kent Hughes: University and 1920 Olympics

 At war's end, Kent Hughes entered Christ Church, Oxford as a Rhodes Scholar, gaining a Bachelor of Arts with Honours in Modern History.
-He also captained the Oxford ski team and showed a proficiency for athletics, such that Kent Hughes was chosen to represent Australia in the 110 and 400-metre hurdles at the 1920 Summer Olympics.
-He finished fourth in his heat of the 110-metre hurdles and failed to progress but won his 400-metre heat before finishing fifth in the semi final.
+He also captained the Oxford ski team and showed a proficiency for athletics and finished third behind Edward Wheller in the 440 yards hurdles event at the British 1920 AAA Championships.
+One month later, he was selected by Australia to compete at the 1920 Summer Olympics in Antwerp, Belgium.
+He finished fourth in his heat of the 110-metre hurdles and failed to progress but won his 400-metre heat before finishing fifth in the semi-final.
 Kent Hughes did not return to England empty handed, as he later admitted to souveniring an official Olympic flag from the Olympic stadium.

 In 1921, Kent Hughes was part of the Oxford Ski Team visit to Europe, during which he became the first Australian to ski competitively overseas.
+He won the 440 yards AAA title at the 1922 AAA Championships.

 Following his graduation from Oxford, he married Edith Kerr, a wealthy American heiress to a thread manufacturing empire, on 3 February 1923 in Montclair, New Jersey.
 He subsequently returned to Melbourne to work as a director in his father's publishing company Ramsay Publishing Pty Ltd while sizing up a career in politics.